mrange/FsNICC/README.md

 ### Drawing polygons with ImageSharp

 As great as [Spectre.Console](https://github.com/spectreconsole/spectre.console) is [Spectre.Console](https://github.com/spectreconsole/spectre.console) doesn't support drawing polygons and a polygon filler function is a pain to implement.
-I know, I tried and failed implementing one for the old Atari STE.
+I know, I tried and failed to implement one for the old Atari STE.

 Instead, I lifted in [SixLabors.ImageSharp](https://github.com/SixLabors/ImageSharp).
-As my work here is licensed under Apache License V2 I can chose that option when chosing license uder [SixLabors.ImageSharp](https://github.com/SixLabors/ImageSharp) split license.
+As my work here is licensed under Apache License V2 I can choose that option when picking license under [SixLabors.ImageSharp](https://github.com/SixLabors/ImageSharp) split license.

 This makes the updater function for the terminal straight forward: